The Wheel of Consent and Trauma Awareness

 We explore the Wheel of Consent in more depth by paying attention to the aspects of our experience which can make consent difficult, and sometimes even impossible to achieve - including the responses of our own nervous system, trauma, and cultural imbalances of power and privilege.

 This is a weekend-long 'level 2' workshop in the Wheel of Consent - previously known as 'The Wheel and the Shadow'.
 It is for those who would like to further their understanding of how the principles of the Wheel inform and impact on all areas of our lives.
+Please note that while we will endeavour to hold a trauma-aware space, this is NOT a therapeutic space for the processing or healing of personal trauma.

 Deepen our appreciation of the Wheel of Consent as an embodied practice